elnewfie/lslforge/README.md

 GHC 6.10.1 (http://www.haskell.org/ghc/download_ghc_6_10_1) should be used and after installation, system "Path" variable should be updated to include Haskell \bin directory.

 For all below packages, downloaded to some temp folder, 3 steps should be done:

+> Note: Some of these actions may require administrative rights.
+Run your command prompt as administrator in case you see errors.

 ```
 runhaskell Setup.hs configure
 runhaskell Setup.hs build